bokkypoobah/RocketpoolCrowdsaleAudit/audit/code-review/RocketPoolToken.md

     /*** Sale Addresses *********/

     // BK Ok
-    mapping (address => salesAgent) private salesAgents;   // Our contract addresses of our sales contracts
+    mapping (address => SalesAgent) private salesAgents;   // Our contract addresses of our sales contracts
     // BK Ok - Saved, but never used address[] private salesAgentsAddresses;                // Keep an array of all our sales agent addresses for iteration

     /*** Structs ***************/

     // BK Ok
-    struct salesAgent {                     // These are contract addresses that are authorised to mint tokens
+    struct SalesAgent {                     // These are contract addresses that are authorised to mint tokens
         // BK Ok
         address saleContractAddress;        // Address of the contract
         // BK Ok - Saved as `sha3(string)`
         bytes32 saleContractType;           // Type of the contract ie. presale, crowdsale
         // BK Next 7 Ok
         uint256 targetEthMax;               // The max amount of ether the agent is allowed raise uint256 targetEthMin;               // The min amount of ether to raise to consider this contracts sales a success